Overview

 Career

-After training as an Educational Psychologist (EP) here at Exeter University, I worked as an EP in Devon and then North Somerset.
-In both roles I had an interest in working with children who had been excluded from school, children at risk of exclusion and children in the care system.
-In 2018 I became a Specialist Senior EP with oversight of developing a traded EP service across North Somerset and Somerset whilst also holding a small patch of schools.
-In my current role as a Senior EP, I am responsible for supporting local authority strategic developments related to SEND inluding the embedding of person-centred processes, meaningfully hearing and using child voice as part of decision making processes, and exploring the parental experience of the SEND system.
+After training as an Educational Psychologist (EP) at the University of Exeter, I worked as a maingrade EP for Devon County Council and then North Somerset Council.
+In both roles I had dedicated time to work with children who had been excluded from school, children at risk of exclusion, and children in the care system.
+In 2018 I became a Specialist Senior EP with oversight of developing a traded EP service across North Somerset and Somerset local authorities whilst also working with a patch of schools.
+I moved to Bristol City Council in April 2020 to work as a Senior EP where I was responsible for supporting local authority strategic developments related to SEND inluding the embedding of person-centred processes and parental engagement.
+I also led the DfE accreditation to establish Senior Mental Health Lead training in Bristol and took a shared role in establishing clear processes for how the Bristol EP service could respond to critical incidents in schools and in the community.

 Links